 Licinius and Maximinus went to war in the spring of 313, with the former emerging victorious.
-According to Eusebius, in an act of thanksgiving to God for his victory, Licinius published in Nicomedia (on 13 June) his version of the so-called Edict of Milan, decreeing freedom for Christians.
-Maximinus took refuge in Asia Minor, and in the summer, shortly before his death, decreed "a most perfect and complete law" (τελεώτατα καὶ πληρέστατα, Eus.
+According to Eusebius, in an act of thanksgiving to God for his victory, Licinius published his version of the so-called Edict of Milan in Nicomedia, on June 13th, decreeing freedom for Christians.
+Maximinus took refuge in Asia Minor, and in the summer, shortly before his death, decreed ‘a most perfect and complete law’ (τελεώτατα καὶ πληρέστατα, Eus.
 HE IX.10.6) in favour of the Christians.
 Lactantius makes no reference to this law, which Eusebius transmits, translating it from Latin into Greek (HE IX, 10, 7-11), while Eusebius does not allude in his account of these events to the document publicised by Licinius at Nicomedia, which he places in the appendix of laws in book X of the Ecclesiastical History (X.5.1-14).

 The law is a masterpiece of imperial rhetoric.
 Maximinus declares that he continually watches over the provincials, providing them with whatever is of the greatest use to them, as well as whatever is in keeping with public utility and agreeable to the opinion of each.
-He blames the officials for the excesses committed against the Christians, a harm that fell on the provincials for whose worthy care he is doing his utmost.
-He recalls that the previous year he sent letters to the governors of each province legislating respect for each person’s religious choices.
+He blames the officials for the excesses committed against the Christians, a harm that fell on the provincials for whose worthy care he says that he is doing his utmost.
+He mentions that the previous year, he sent letters to the governors of each province legislating respect for each person’s religious choices.
 To remove, henceforth, all suspicion and ambiguity causing fear, Maximinus now promulgates this order (διάταγμα), as an imperial gift (τῆς δωρεᾶς τῆς ἡμετέρας, Eus.
 HE IX, 10.10), again decreeing that everyone be able to follow the religion of their choice, or that which they have chosen to practise habitually.
 Christians are also allowed to build their own churches.
-In order to further enhance this imperial gift (δωρεά; HE IX, 10.10, 11), he legislates precisely how the Christians were to have their property returned to them, whether it had passed into the hands of the treasury, the cities or private individuals.
+In order to further enhance this imperial gift (δωρεά; HE IX, 10.10, 11), he legislates precisely how the Christians were to have their property returned to them, whether it had passed into the hands of the treasury, the cities, or private individuals.
 All confiscated property was to be returned to the Christians so that they could appreciate Maximinus' piety and providence (εὐσέβεια καὶ πρόνοια, HE IX, 10.11).
 The preamble replicates the same arguments as the letter to Sabinus.
-The novelty is the dispositive part concerning the restitution of property to Christian individuals and churches, which resembles those contained in the "edict" of Milan, which, published in the territories under Licinius's control, Maximinus was undoubtedly familiar with.
+The novelty is the dispositive part concerning the restitution of property to Christian individuals and churches, which resembles those contained in the ‘edict’ of Milan, which, published in the territories under Licinius's control, Maximinus was undoubtedly familiar with.

 Maximinus’s opinion of the Christians never changed, such that we can only speculate about his motives for decreeing this law.
 The emperor, according to the rhetoric of the chancellery, presents it as a provision to ensure the welfare of the provincials and the state.
-It is likely that, gravely ill, he issued this "formal act of capitulation" to secure the fate of his family (Thomas 1968, 185).
+It is likely that, gravely ill, he issued this ‘formal act of capitulation’ to secure the fate of his family (Thomas 1968, 185).
 If he did, it was in vain, for his wife, children and closest collaborators were immediately murdered on Licinius's orders.
 But it is also reasonable to think that, like Galerius, Maximinus wanted to leave an image of himself as a tolerant emperor, remembered for his piety and providence rather than as a tyrant.

 The edict of Milan